Preaching from Your Porch – Remote Contribution for Ministries

 Remote Contribution on Mobile

-One workflow we were able to deploy at no cost to our clients was the use of Haivision Play (for Android) and Haivision Play Pro (for iOS) apps.
+One workflow we were able to deploy at no cost to our clients was the use of Haivision Play Pro – a free app for both Android and iOS.
 Media ministers were able to configure the app to send an SRT transport stream directly from the app to their Haivision KB Video Encoder at their main campus or normal broadcast location.
 The Haivision KB Video Encoder uses the transport stream as its source and transcodes the content into multi-bitrate, sending the content to the content delivery network and social media portals over the internet.
 The media minister would then place a mobile device on a stand or tripod and use the onboard HD camera to broadcast their pastors messages.

 The reverse workflow also benefitted ministry as some worship pastors were unable to attend rehearsals in their main sanctuaries but were able to watch via an SRT stream on their mobile device from the KB encoder providing them the ability to coach and amend their worship sets in near real time.

 This workflow offered flexibility and opened up massive options for pastors to communicate with their congregation and staff.
 Due to the ease of this workflow, during the shutdown several pastors decided to encourage staff and others on a daily basis.

 As a video streaming solutions provider to leading broadcasters around the world, Haivision’s video encoders and decoders provide users with options for video delivery.
 And as many leading broadcasters were shifting to remote production, ministries with Haivision’s tools were able to do the same.
 Many of these ministries were equipped to deploy mobile switchers and cameras or fly packs providing greater production value from their remote locations.
 Pastor studies, offices, and basements were converted into mini studios allowing social distancing amongst the staff and crew while providing a rich worship and sermon experience for their online congregations live and in real time.